Vox (company): Organs

-The Vox brand was also applied to Jennings's electronic organs, particularly the Vox Continental of 1962, which featured drawbars and used transistors to generate sound.
-The Beatles' John Lennon played one live during "I'm Down" including their 1965 concert at Shea Stadium, and it was used by British Invasion musicians such as the Dave Clark Five's Mike Smith The Echoes and the Animals' Alan Price.
-American Vox players include Paul Revere of Paul Revere & the Raiders and The Doors' Ray Manzarek, who used a Continental on the group's first two albums before switching to a Gibson G-101.
+The Vox brand was also applied to Jennings' electronic organs, particularly the Vox Continental of 1962, which featured drawbars and used transistors to generate sound.
+John Lennon played one onstage with The Beatles during "I'm Down", including at their 1965 concert at Shea Stadium, and the instrument was used by British Invasion musicians such as the Dave Clark Five's Mike Smith and the Animals' Alan Price.
+American Vox players include Paul Revere with Paul Revere & the Raiders and The Doors' Ray Manzarek, who used a Continental on the group's first two albums before switching to a Gibson G-101.
 Doug Ingle's Iron Butterfly used it on songs such as "In-A-Gadda-Da-Vida".
-The Continental can be heard on the Monkees' "I'm a Believer" and Van Morrison's "Brown Eyed Girl".
+The Continental can also be heard on the Monkees' hit "I'm a Believer" and Van Morrison's "Brown Eyed Girl".

-More recently, the organist Spider Webb of the UK garage band The Horrors can be seen using a Vox Continental.
+More recently, organist Spider Webb can be seen using a Vox Continental with the UK garage band The Horrors.
 Benmont Tench of Tom Petty and the Heartbreakers has frequently used a Continental throughout his career.

 The Continental and other Vox organs such as the Jaguar, the Continental II, Super Continental, and the Continental 300 share characteristic visual features including orange and black vinyl coverings, stands made of chromed steel tubing, and reversed black and white keys.
-Jennings formed a deal with the Thomas Organ Company in 1966 in order to manufacture Continentals in the US, with production moving to Italy the following year.
-The Italian Vox Continentals featured plastic keys instead of the original wooden ones, which were less reliable and easier to break.
+Jennings formed a deal with the Thomas Organ Company in 1966 to manufacture Continentals in the US, with production moving to Italy the following year.
+The Italian Vox Continentals featured plastic keys instead of the original wooden ones, which were less reliable and broke more easily.